Introduction

 → Caddy on port 443 reads the Host header, terminates HTTPS

 dnsmasq handles DNS resolution for your chosen TLD (.test by default).
 Caddy acts as a reverse proxy with automatic HTTPS using a locally-trusted certificate authority.
-Wrangler runs your Cloudflare Workers in local development mode.
-Corral vendors its own copy of Wrangler and manages Node.js installations, so you don't need to install anything globally.
+For Cloudflare projects, Corral vendors its own copy of Wrangler so wrangler dev runs without a global install.
+Node.js versions are also managed by Corral — you don’t need nvm, fnm, or asdf.

 Two Interfaces, One Engine